 Daylight HTO deposition velocities in forest vegetation can range from 0.07 to more than 2.8 cm/s.
 The average deposition velocity during daylight periods for an SRS pine plantation is around 0.42 cm/s.
-Night deposition velocities are lower.
-The minimum deposition velocity is likely to be around 0.1 cm/s.
+Night deposition velocities are much lower with the minimum deposition velocity likely to be around 0.1 cm/s.

 Deposition velocity and residence time (half-life) of HTO are related by the leaf area and leaf water volume in the forest.
-For the characteristics of the pine plantation at SRS the daylight average residence time is 0.4 hours and the night residence time is around 2 hours.
+For the characteristics of the pine plantation at SRS the daylight average residence time is about 0.4 hours and the night residence time is around 2.5 hours.

-The simulations made with a simple model of atmospheric dispersion, deposition and reemission of HTO vapor suggest that, deposition velocity is about 0.1 cm/s for meteorological conditions defining the 95^{th} percentile maximum exposure, the net effect of deposition is very small because of the re-emission following the initial exposure.
-Therefore, an effective deposition velocity of 0.0 cm/s is appropriate for safety analysis with the MACCS2 code because the model does address HTO re-emission.
-This Page Intentionally Left Blank
+The simulations made with a simple puff model of atmospheric dispersion, deposition and re-emission of HTO vapor suggest that, for meteorological conditions defining the 95th percentile maximum exposure (i.e. a 0.1 cm/s deposition velocity), the net effect of deposition is very small because of the low initial deposition and the relatively rapid re-emission of HTO during the 24-hour exposure time.
+Therefore, at SRS, it is recommended that an effective deposition velocity for HTO of 0.0 cm/s is an appropriate bounding value for safety analysis with the MACCS2 code because the model does not specifically address HTO re-emission.